-We are on the north side of the Chena River about two miles from the University of Alaska.
+We face South on the North side of the Chena River about two miles from the University of Alaska.
 Iver Lane ends beside our house on the Chena River.
 There is a little fire pit on the river which can be used for picnics and duck feeding.

 We are close to Creamers Field, Pioneer Park, the Riverboat Discovery, the University of Alaska and their wonderful museum, the auto museum and many other interesting places.
 Fairbanks is an amazing little town with activities from dog mushing to theater.
 The aurora is often visible in winter.
 In summer there is near total daylight.
 Chena Hot Springs is a wonderful day trip.